Formalizing $\varphi$-calculus: a purely object-oriented calculus of decorated objects: Introduction

 In contrast with Bugayenko's work, we focus on the object-oriented core of the calculus, and do not introduce primitives such as numbers, booleans, mutable memory.
 Similarly to $\lambda$-calculus, these primitives can either be added via a straightforward extension, or by using an encoding, such as Church numerals.
 We leave details of such extensions and encodings outside the scope of this paper.

 Our specific contributions are the following:

-\begin{itemize} \item We present syntax and introduce reduction semantics of $\varphi$-calculus, a calculus of objects with decoration. \item We prove that $\varphi$-calculus possesses Church-Rosser property. \item We define normal order evaluation of $\varphi$-terms and prove its completeness, i.e. any term will be reduced to its normal form under such evaluation order, whenever the normal form exists. \item We define an abstract machine for call-by-name evaluation of $\varphi$-terms. \item We introduce translation to $\lambda$-calculus with records and prove this translation to be sound. \item We show how to extend $\varphi$-calculus with primitives and mutable references. \end{itemize}
+\begin{itemize} \item We present syntax and introduce reduction semantics of $\varphi$-calculus, a calculus of objects with decoration. \item We prove that $\varphi$-calculus possesses Church-Rosser property. \item We define normal order evaluation of $\varphi$-terms and prove its completeness, i.e. any term will be reduced to its normal form under such evaluation order, whenever the normal form exists. \item We define an abstract machine for call-by-name evaluation of $\varphi$-terms. \item We introduce a translation into $\lambda$-calculus with records that maps objects almost directly into records and prove this translation to be sound.
+We also show that $\varphi$-calculus is Turing-complete by sketching an embedding of pure $\lambda$-calculus (without records) into $\varphi$-calculus. \item We show how to extend $\varphi$-calculus with primitives and syntactic sugar to match capabilities of EO programming language. \end{itemize}

+We note that although we are trying to preserve the original notation and terminology of Bugayenko~\cite{bugayenko/online}, in his paper he uses custom terminology (such as \emph{free} and \emph{bound} attributes) that conflicts the established conventions in the computer science literature.
+In such cases, we use different terminology (such as \emph{void} and \emph{attached} attributes).